apache/datasketches-memory/docs/maven.md

 which have evolved in Java versions 9 and above.
 Therefore, a multi-module project allows us to add support for later versions of Java by using independent Maven modules to target platform-specific APIs.
-For example, to deallocate references a `sun.misc.Cleaner` will be used in Java8, but the `jdk.internal.ref.Cleaner` is used in Java 9.
+For example, to deallocate references a `sun.misc.Cleaner` will be used in Java8, but the `jdk.internal.ref.Cleaner` is used in Java 11.

 This project has been divided into the following submodules:

 * datasketches-memory-java8 (base version of the JVM that is currently supported)
 * datasketches-memory-java8-tests
-* datasketches-memory-java9 (Java9 equivalent of some platform specific classes in datasketches-memory-java8)
 * datasketches-memory-java11 (Java11 equivalent of some platform specific classes in datasketches-memory-java8)
 * datasketches-memory (MR-JAR assembly, does not contain source files)